The $P_2^1$ Margolis homology of connective topological modular forms: P21 Margolis homology of and

-It is easy to see that reindexing using the reindexing map not only produces an isomorphism of $E_1$ page but an isomorphism between the spectral sequence \eqref{LSSR} and \eqref{LSS}, the length spectral sequence for the case when $r=1$.
-This is because the reindexing induces a map of algebras
+It is easy to see that the map induced by the reindexing map produces a (non-canonical) isomorphism of algebras between $\mathcal{R}_r$ (the $E_2$ page of \eqref{LSSR}) and $\mathcal{R}$ (the $E_2$ page of \eqref{LSS}), after forgetting the internal grading.
+This is also an isomorphism of $\Lambda(\Q_1, \Pt)$-modules.
+Thus we have an isomorphism

-which is not only an isomorphism of algebras but also an isomorphism of $\Lambda(\Q_1, \Pt)$-modules.
-Moreover, the length filtration in $T^{\otimes r}$ can be thought of as the pullback of the length filtration on $T$ via the reindexing map $\iota_*$.